jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 {{% note %}}
-Among the workflows observed in our dataset, 50 % completed in 3.3 minutes or less, far below our 10 minute benchmark and nearly 30 seconds faster than previous reports.
-The fastest 25% of workflows completed in under a minute, and 75% completed in under 9.
-The avg duration was approx 11 minutes, reflecting the influence of longer-running workflows in the 95th percentile require 27 minutes or more to complete.
+Among the workflows observed in the dataset, 50% completed in 3.3 minutes or less; 25% of workflows completed in under a minute; 75% completing in under 9.
+The avg duration was approx 11 minutes, reflecting the influence of longer-running workflows in the 95th percentile requiring 27 minutes or more to complete.
 {{% /note %}}

 ---